imazen/imageflow-web/_pages/kickstarter.md

 >
 > Unlimited business-hours support.
 1 emergency support incident.
 >
 > Support contract duration shall begin on July 1, 2016 (or up to 3 months later at customer request) and shall not exceed 18 months.
-This also includes 2 year OEM, SaaS, and enterprise-wide licenses to both Imageflow and ImageResizer.
+This also includes 2-year OEM, SaaS, and enterprise-wide licenses to both Imageflow and ImageResizer.

 Estimated delivery:
-Jul 2016
+July 2016

 #### $10,000

 > Imageflow Platinum Plus Integration Contract - 12mo
 >
-> We'll provide you with up to 60 hours of **on-site** or remote consultation and integration assistance.
-Unlimited business-hours support.
-10 emergency support incidents.
+> Get an end-to-end managed integration of imageflow into your product, service, or infrastructure.
+Includes up to 60 hours of **on-site** or remote consultation and integration assistance.
 >
-> Includes 2 year SaaS, OEM, and enterprise-wide licenses.
+> Unlimited business-hours support and 10 emergency support incidents.
 >
+> Includes 2-year SaaS, OEM redistribution, and enterprise-wide licenses.
+>
-> Support contract duration shall begin on February 28, 2017 (or earlier by customer request) and shall not exceed twelve months.
+> Support contract duration shall begin October 1st, 2016 (or up to 6 months later by customer request), and shall not exceed twelve months.

 Estimated delivery:
-Apr 2017
+Oct 2016